 6. Your kids.

-Same as #5, but not only will they be here for you, you need to be there for them.
-Focusing on them and making sure they are doing OK will help you have a sense of purpose and will give you strength within that you never even knew existed.
+Focusing on your kids and making sure they are doing OK isn’t just helping your kids.
+It’s helping you, too.
+Being a parent gives us a sense of purpose and strength never even knew existed before you had kids.
 Remember that you are the leader.
 You set the example.
 Your kids will grow up and model what you did and how you acted.
+And that’s a beautiful thing because it motivates you to be the best person you possibly can for that reason alone!

 What do you love to do?
 Figure it out and then do it!
 Find a passion, whether it is in your professional life, volunteer work, a hobby, or a dream.
 Just do it as much as you can and it will start to make you high.
 For me, it was writing.
 Whenever I felt sad and depressed or scared or angry, I would sit down at my computer and write.
 I still do it.
 There is something magical that happens when you do something you love.
 It lifts you out of the dust and to a place that offers peace and joy.